JetBrains/compose-multiplatform/README.md

 >
 > We would appreciate your feedback on Compose Multiplatform in the public Slack channel [#compose](https://kotlinlang.slack.com/archives/CJLTWPH7S/p1678882768039969).

+## Libraries

+### Compose HTML

+Compose HTML is a library targeting [Kotlin/JS](https://kotlinlang.org/docs/js-overview.html) that provides Composable building blocks for creating web user interfaces with HTML and CSS.

+> Note that Compose HTML is not a multiplatform library.
+It can be used only with Kotlin/JS.

 ## Learn more

 * [FAQ](docs/FAQ.md)